Logo

 Running the Application

 Running the application is super easy!
-Just type yarn dev in the application root directory.
+Just type npm run dev in the application root directory.

 Verify the Install